danielm09/danielm09.github.io/README.md

 ### GeoRasterRF
 <img src="/assets/img/GeoRFIcon.svg" alt="GeoRasterRFIcon" width="100" height="100" />

 App containing a graphical user interface to train **Random Forest** models to classify geospatial images.
 The app also allows users to classify csv data for accuracy assessment.
-It was developed during my Master's thesis, which aimed to use Sentinel-2 images and the RF algorithm to classify land cover in Portugal.
+It was developed as a Master's thesis project, which aimed to use Sentinel-2 images and the RF algorithm to classify land cover in Portugal.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/danielm09/GeoRasterRF)